Zabbix is one of the top tools available today for network monitoring and management.

 If you think any of these shortcomings will impact you in a big way, you can consider alternative tools that are equally good, if not better.

-Here’s the Top Zabbix Alternatives of 2018:
+Here’s the Top Zabbix Alternatives

 As mentioned before, Zabbix is a great and comprehensive tool for network monitoring, but it is good to know the alternatives too, so you can make informed choices.